 Graphical displays can include maps, charts, graphs, and data tables.

 [Note: MS-ESS1-1b and MS-ESS1-2 are found in Grade 8.
-MS-ESS1-3 and MS-ESS1-6 from NGSS are not included.]
+MS-ESS1-3 from NGSS is not included.]

 ESS2.
 Earth’s Systems

 6.MS-ESS2-3.
 Analyze and interpret maps showing the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence that Earth’s plates have moved great distances, collided, and spread apart.